 We’re living in scary times, but also exciting ones.
 We should not ignore the fact that there’s a chance now to think very differently about many things.
 Despite the extreme difficulties and threats we’re facing, the potential for positive change at the moment is actually huge – including a move towards a much fairer, stabler and more efficient financial sector in Ireland.
 The main thing lacking is awareness that alternatives exist.

-So if you’d like to continue this discussion, please feel free to comment below and don’t hesitate to share this article, and please also keep an eye out for our second event on finance, also co-hosted with the CEF, which will be held in the latter half of 2021.
+So if you’d like to continue this discussion, please feel free to comment below and don’t hesitate to share this article.

 Many thanks to Edgar Wortmann of Onsgeld and to Graham Barnes and Anne Ryan of Feasta for their help with this article.
 Any mistakes are my own.